Restless Pursuits

 Helping adventurous families with older kids and teens explore beautiful destinations while avoiding the crowds

-The Best Walking Tour of Cartagena, Colombia With Kids
+The Best Walking Tour Of Cartagena, Colombia With Kids

 We’ve been anxious to visit Cartagena.
 On this trip we really began craving its beaches and historic walled city about a month ago.
 If you go back further though, we’ve had Cartagena on our bucket list since we were living in Panama 12 years ago.
 I am so happy to report that it has far exceeded the lofty expectations we had for it!
 When we arrived we set up a tour of the walled city so we could learn more about the city.
 It turned out to be fantastic.
 Here is what you can expect from a walking tour of Cartagena, Colombia with kids.

-Walking Tour of Cartagena Details
+Walking Tour Of Cartagena, Colombia Details

 In order to make the absolute most of our time here, we set up a walking tour through airbnb experiences.
 Our thought was to explore the walled city this way, and understand which spots we should revisit.
 The tour had incredible ratings and reviews, an approachable price ($44-47/person), and an intimate group setting.
 We are so glad we did this!
 Anita was the best host too!
 You will really enjoy her.
 Here’s a link to her walking tour.